Toyota Crown: Japan

 In Japan, the Crown Sedan is marketed simply as "Crown" (though the "Sedan" designation is used to distinguish it from the other variants) and is available in one grade, Z, for both the fuel cell (FCEV) and hybrid (HEV) configurations.

 The FCEV model adopts the same fuel cell system as the second-generation Mirai.
 Equipped with three high-pressure hydrogen tanks and a fuel cell, it has an approximate range of 820 km with just three minutes of hydrogen refilling time.

 The HEV model is powered by a 2.5-litre A25A-FXS engine with a first application of a multi-stage hybrid system which combines the engine, two motors, and stepped gears.

+The 70th anniversary special edition was released in 2025.
+The sedan had 20-inch alloy wheels finished in matte black.
+The car was offered in special two-tone paint.
+The interior has "70th anniversary" emblems in the interior and optional "70th" decals on the outside.

+In the same year, Toyota also released another special edition, "Matte Metal Edition".
+Based on the Z grade, this car is completely matte metal colour.
+The interior combines black luster and black wood-grain panels, like "THE 70th" model, matte metal logo on the interior.

+Both models are offered in two variants, HEV and PHEV.
+Both models are also offered in four body styles.

+In September 2026, the entry-level G was released.
+The 13.2-inch OLED rear seat display is available as a dealer-installed option.

 China

 In November 2022, FAW Toyota announced plans to sell the sixteenth-generation Crown Sedan in China as an imported model, marking the return of this model to the Chinese market after the domestically produced fourteenth-generation sedan was discontinued in 2020.
 It was showcased in a mock-up prototype form at the Guangzhou Auto Show in December 2022.
 A working prototype of the FCEV model, built to Chinese specifications, was later showcased by Toyota at Fuji Speedway during the 2023 Fuji 24 Hours endurance race.

 The Crown sedan went on sale in China in April 2024 with two grades available, Premium and Extreme.
 Like other Crown-branded vehicles, the Crown sedan is distributed through FAW Toyota dealerships.